Processing entangled photons in high dimensions with a programmable light converter: Acknowledgments

 \section{Acknowledgments}

-Funding: This work is supported by the Zuckerman STEM Leadership Program, the Israel Science Foundation (grant No. 1268/16) and the United States-Israel Binational Science Foundation (BSF) (Grant No. 2017694).
-Authors contributions: O.L. and Y.B. designed the experiment.
-K.S. suggested useful measurements and applications.
-O.L. built the experimental setup, performed measurements, analyzed and interpreted the data.
-Y.B. supervised the project.
-All authors contributed to the manuscript.
+This work is supported by the Zuckerman STEM Leadership Program, the Israel Science Foundation (grant No. 1268/16), the United States-Israel Binational Science Foundation (BSF) (Grant No. 2017694) and by the ISF-NRF Singapore joint research program (grant No. 3538/20).